Thames Water: Since 2007 (Kemble's ownership)

-In June 2018 regulators made Thames Water pay £65 million to customers among other problems because they failed to fix leaks.
+In June 2018 regulators made Thames Water pay £65 million to customers, among other reasons because they failed to repair leaks.

+In June 2023, Freedom of Information requests revealed that Thames Water leak levels were at their highest for five years.
+It was estimated to be losing 630 e6l a day.

 Pollution

 In the period 2005–13 Thames Water was the most heavily fined water company in the UK for pollution incidents, paying £842,500 for 87 events.
 In 2016, it paid the largest fine for a single pollution incident of £1 million.
 In March 2017, Thames Water was fined a record £20.3 million after it pumped nearly 1.5 billion litres of untreated sewage into the River Thames.
 The company also admitted other water pollution and offences in Buckinghamshire and Oxfordshire.
 In awarding the fine, Judge Francis Sheridan noted the company's "continual failure to report incidents" and "history of non-compliance", saying: "This is a shocking and disgraceful state of affairs.
 It should not be cheaper to offend than to take appropriate precautions.
 I have to make the fine sufficiently large that [Thames Water] get the message", adding that, "One has to get the message across to the shareholders that the environment is to be treasured and protected, and not poisoned.".
 What was "shocking and disgraceful" was not just the scale of the pollution, but that it was intentional.
 Sheridan added "the constant use of flow clipping to protect the treatment process, so that, despite the regular and prolonged discharge of untreated sewage to the River Thames via the storm outfalls, all samples taken at the final effluent outfall complied with the permit.
-This was deliberately done and gave a false impression of the sewage treatment works’ performance and undermined the operator's self-monitoring process."
+This was deliberately done and gave a false impression of the sewage treatment works' performance and undermined the operator's self-monitoring process."

 Conversely, in 2014, Thames Water admitted that it had accidentally over-reported the number of properties at high risk of sewage flooding between 2005 and 2010.
 It agreed to a compensation package for customers of £86 million.